karttur/setup-theme-blog/_posts/2017/2017-12-30-setup-jekyll-theme-blog.md

 		\- [Publish post](#publish-post)
 	\- [Resources](#resources)

-## introduction
+## Introduction

 Looking for a Jekyll template theme to use for writing my blogs, I started by looking at the Jekyll officially [supported themes](https://pages.github.com/themes/), but as I wanted a theme that could handle Tex/LaTex/MathML codes for math, I ended up searching [here](https://jekyllthemes.io) and [here](http://jekyllthemes.org).
-In the end I decided to use [So Simple theme](https://github.com/mmistakes/so-simple-theme) by Michael Rose.
+In the end I decided to use the [So Simple theme](https://github.com/mmistakes/so-simple-theme) by Michael Rose.

-In this blog I describe how I set this blog up using a Jekyll theme.
+In this blog I describe how I set up Jekyll with the So Simple theme.
 If you need to set up Jekyll and a text editor for working with your blogs, check [this blog](https://karttur.github.io/setup-blog/).
 If you want to understand a bit more about the code structure of Jekyll and markdown files, and publish a blog on GitHub, you could read [this blog](https://karttur.github.io/setup-github/).

 ## Create a New repository